Auri-Fex/Halcova/halcova/stories/01_the_reading_story_v4.md

 And none of that mattered, because what got written down was whatever the powerful could afford.

-The lamb was ash.
-The vegetables were questions.
+The lamb might as well have been paper.
+The vegetables, sawdust.
 The wine was the only honest thing on the table—at least it didn't pretend to be anything but what it was.

 ---